The Flaming Lips: The Terror and Miley Cyrus collaboration (2013–2015)

-Wayne Coyne's own description of his process or the theme of the album jibes well with this critical diagnosis:

-"We want, or wanted, to believe that without love we would disappear, that love, somehow, would save us that, yeah, if we have love, give love and know love, we are truly alive and if there is no love, there would be no life.
-The Terror is, we know now, that even without love, life goes on... we just go on... there is no mercy killing."

-In November 2013 they produced and curated The Time Has Come to Shoot You Down…What a Sound, a reworking of the Stone Roses' debut album featuring New Fumes, Spaceface, Stardeath and White Dwarfs, Foxygen, Peaking Lights, Poliça and others.
+In November 2013 they produced and curated The Time Has Come to Shoot You Down...What a Sound, a reworking of the Stone Roses' debut album featuring New Fumes, Spaceface, Stardeath and White Dwarfs, Foxygen, Peaking Lights, Poliça and others.

-In March 2014, longtime drummer and percussionist Kliph Scurlock left the band and was replaced by drummer, percussionist, and keyboardist Matt Duckworth Kirksey and percussionist and drummer Nicholas Ley.
-Derek Brown began focusing on guitars and occasional keyboards and percussion.
+In March 2014, longtime drummer and percussionist Kliph Scurlock left the band.
+He was replaced by two new members – drummer, percussionist, and keyboardist Matt Duckworth Kirksey, and percussionist Nicholas Ley – expanding the band again to a septet.
 In May, Scurlock claimed he had been fired for negative comments about Wayne Coyne's friend Christina Fallin, the daughter of Oklahoma's governor and leader of a band called Pink Pony.
 Fallin had recently been criticized for cultural appropriation after she wore a Native American headdress in a publicity photo.
 According to Scurlock, his criticism of Fallin's actions led to conflict with Coyne and his dismissal.
 In response, Drozd said, "[t]his Lips/Kliph bullshit has gone too far.
 We parted ways because of the usual band musical differences.
 The rest has been blown way out."
 Coyne went even further, calling Scurlock a "pathological liar" and stated that he never meant his defense of Fallin, which included posting a photo of his dog in a feathered headdress, to be offensive but that he was "very sorry, to anybody that is following my Instagram or my Twitter, if I offended anybody of any religion, any race, any belief system.
 I would say you shouldn't follow my tweets; you shouldn't even probably want to be a Flaming Lips fan because we don't really have any agenda."